caseywatts/musical-improv-games/src/content/exercises/ba-da-da.md

 articulation: no
 ---

-### Ba-Da-Da (Rhythm) \- 8-10 minutes

-* Instructions:
-  * Facilitators will demonstrate back and forth the following:
-  * Setup group in a circle formation:
-  * Round 1: No Rhythm Yet
-    * PLAYER ONE: Say a word or short phrase
-    * PLAYER TWO:  Responds with whatever word/phrase you think of.
-It might make sense or it might not.
-    * EVERYONE: Say the first word, the second word, and then “Ba Da Da.”
-    * PLAYER TWO then repeats the process by saying a word/phrase to the third player.
-    * Continue the game until everyone in the circle has had a turn or for a set amount of time.
-  * Round 2: Rhythm
-    *  Everyone, slap your thighs and clap in rhythm.
-  * Round 3: Faster (optional)
-    * Optional \- Faster the second time around
-  * EXAMPLE:
-    * Player 1: "Pizza"
-      * Player 2: "Delivery"
-      * Whole circle: "Pizza delivery ba da da."
-    * Player 2: "Rain" (Note that PLAYER 2 starts)
-      * Player 3: "Bow"
-      * Whole circle: "Rainbow ba da da."
-    * Player 3: "Rock"
-      * Player 4: "Guitar"
-      * Whole circle:
-      * "Rock guitar ba da da."
-  * NOTE:
-    * Respond quickly and creatively to keep the game moving.
-    * Better to have right timing that to have a clever word
-  * Purpose:
-    * It is important to encourage players to pay attention to the rhythm and timing and to try to stick within their window.
+# Ba-Da-Da (Rhythm) \- 8-10 minutes

+## Short Summary / Reminder

+\[A\] (clap) \[B\] (clap)
+\[A\] \[B\] ba-dada

+## Example

+In a circle:

+* Turn 1
+  * P1 to P2	"Pizza"
+  * P2 to P1	"Delivery"
+  * Whole circle	"Pizza delivery ba da da."
+* Turn 2
+  * P2 to P3	"Rain"
+  * P3 to P2	"Bow"
+  * Whole circle	"Rain-bow ba da da."
+* Turn 3
+  * P3 to P4	"Rock"
+  * P4 to P3	"Guitar"
+  * Whole circle	"Rock guitar ba da da."
+* Repeat, until everyone has gone

+## Verbal Instructions

+* Turn 1
+  * Point to P1: You’ll say a word or short phrase
+  * Point to P2: You’ll respond with whatever word/phrase you think of.
+    * It might make sense or it might not\!
+  * Gesture to everyone: We’ll all say the first word, the second word, and then “Ba Da Da.”
+* Turn 2
+  * Point to P2: Now YOU will come up with a new word, say it to \[point to P3\]
+  * Point to P3: And you’ll respond with whatever word/phrase you think of.
+* Turn 3+
+  * Continue the game until everyone in the circle has had a turn

+## Rounds

+1. No rhythm (yet)
+   1. Try to say something quickly, but timing doesn’t matter
+   2. Probably don’t skip this step \- it makes the next rounds go much smoother\!
+2. Rhythmically (slow)
+   1. Clap rhythmically \- hands to thighs, hands together to clap
+   2. It’s natural to speed up \- try to keep it slow for this round
+   3. Much more important to stay on beat\!
+You don’t have to make sense.
+3. Rhythmically (faster\!)
+   1. Do it faster\!
+   2. Go off the rails, be silly\!

+## Skills Developed

+Round one (no rhythm) \- saying anything
+Round two (rhythm) \- staying on rhythm